 \subsection{Optimization Analysis}

 It is worth noting that the multi-objective optimization problem above might not be solved by using traditional methods since obtaining accurate knowledge of the system dynamics and the attacker's behavior is impractical in real-world scenarios.
 Therefore, in this paper, we explore a DRL-based approach, leveraging the fitting capability of neural networks for approximating probability distributions and generating defense policies.

-We formulate the defense problem for the UAV swarm as a Partially Observable Markov Decision Process (POMDP) for each agent, reflecting the fact that each UAV can only access local and partial observations of the global environment.
+To formalize the defense decision problem, we adopt a Partially Observable Markov Decision Process (POMDP) framework.
+A POMDP is particularly suitable for our UAV defense scenario because: (i) each UAV can only access local information rather than the complete system state, (ii) the environment changes in response to both defense and attack actions, and (iii) we need sequential decision-making under uncertainty.
 This formulation can be completely described through its state space, action space, transition probabilities, and reward function as follows.